Pungyeon/clean-go-article/README.md

 ### Variable Declaration

 Other than avoiding issues with variable scope and mutability, we can also improve readability by declaring variables as close to their usage as possible.
-In C programming, it's common to see the following technique for declaring variables:
+In C programming, it's common to see the following approach to declaring variables:

 ```go
 func main() {